Can I teach online without a degree? Short answer: absolutely.

 2. Stand out from the rest.
 Like you’ve probably heard plenty of times before when applying for jobs, making yourself “stand out” is key to bagging an online teaching role.
 If you don’t hold a degree, you really need to emphasise the other qualities you possess outside of your academic qualifications.
 Here’s how we’d go about it:

-- Get the best TEFL training possible (we recommend a Premium TEFL course).
+- Get the best TEFL training possible (we recommend a LEVEL 5 TEFL course).

 - Be proactive.
 Contact every school directly and keep up a high level of consistency while applying.